opensearch-project/observability/DEVELOPER_GUIDE.md

 So you want to contribute code to this project?
 Excellent!
 We're glad you're here.
 Here's what you need to do.

+### Install Prerequisites

+#### JDK 11

+OpenSearch builds using Java 11 at a minimum.
+This means you must have a JDK 11 installed with the environment variable `JAVA_HOME` referencing the path to Java home for your JDK 11 installation, e.g. `JAVA_HOME=/usr/lib/jvm/jdk-11`.

+By default, tests use the same runtime as `JAVA_HOME`.
+However, since OpenSearch supports JDK 8, the build supports compiling with JDK 11 and testing on a different version of JDK runtime.
+To do this, set `RUNTIME_JAVA_HOME` pointing to the Java home of another JDK installation, e.g. `RUNTIME_JAVA_HOME=/usr/lib/jvm/jdk-8`.

 ### Setup

 1. Download OpenSearch for the version that matches the [OpenSearch Dashboards version specified in package.json](./dashboards-observability/package.json#L5).